realdam/fluxer-discord-bridge/README.md

 ### Testing
 To start your bot, open your command line and run `docker compose -f {PATH_TO_YOUR_DOCKER_COMPOSE} up -d`.
 To stop it, run `docker compose -f {PATH_TO_YOUR_DOCKER_COMPOSE} down`.
 Check that your bot is working by typing `brdg;help` (or use your custom prefix if you set one).
+If you need to troubleshoot, run `docker logs bridgerbot` to see your logs.

 ## Installation from source (NodeJS)